mongodb/mongodb-atlas-cli/atlascli.md

 ## Usage

-To get a list of available commands, run `atlas help` or check our online documentation for more details.
+To get a list of available commands, run `atlas help` or check our documentation for more details.

 ### Configuring Atlas CLI
 To use `atlascli`, open your terminal, run `atlas auth login`, and follow the prompted steps.